 annually to prevent carbon monoxide poisoning.

-Faulty gas appliances can release Carbon Monoxide (CO) which is a colourless, odourless and tasteless gas, so it’s difficult to detect.
+Faulty gas appliances can release carbon monoxide, which is a colourless, odourless and tasteless gas, so it’s difficult to detect.

 What is it?

-Carbon Monoxide (CO) is produced when fuels including gas, oil, coal or wood don’t burn properly.
-Some gas appliances can cause CO including free-standing gas heaters, gas cookers and gas fires.
+Carbon monoxide is produced when fuels including gas, oil, coal or wood don’t burn properly.
+Some gas appliances can cause carbon monoxide including free-standing gas heaters, gas cookers and gas fires.

 Who is at risk?

-CO is harmful and potentially fatal, it can affect anyone so it’s important to know the signs and symptoms to look out for.
-We remind you to make sure your appliances are tested every year and to install a CO alarm.
+Carbon monoxide is harmful and potentially fatal.
+It can affect anyone, so it’s important to know the signs and symptoms to look out for.
+Make sure your appliances are tested every year and install a working carbon monoxide alarm.

 Signs and symptoms

-It’s worth remembering some symptoms of CO poisoning are similar to viral infections or tiredness, so try not to panic.
+It’s worth remembering some symptoms of carbon monoxide poisoning are similar to viral infections or tiredness, so try not to panic.
 Make sure you know the signs and symptoms

 How we can help?